-Kay A. Kemper is the President and founder of Kemper Consulting.
-As President, she has been instrumental in positioning the firm as a recognized leader in local and state government relations.
+Kay A. Kemper is the founder of Kemper Consulting.
+She has been instrumental in positioning the firm as a recognized leader in local and state government relations.
 With more than 30 years of experience in Virginia governmental relations, Ms. Kemper is described as “one of the best at what she does” by the Virginian- Pilot and “one of the most powerful lobbyists in Richmond” by PortFolio.

 Prior to founding Kemper Consulting, Ms. Kemper served as the first female Vice President in the history of Old Dominion University.
 In her capacity as Vice President for Institutional Advancement, she was responsible for all external relations including the Virginia General Assembly, the Hampton Roads community and the University’s alumni and donors.
 She was also responsible for all University events and publications.
 Over the course of 14 years as the person primarily responsible for the University’s legislative package, Ms. Kemper earned a reputation for honesty and integrity among the members of the legislature from both political parties.